GEMScienceTools/oq-mbtk/openquake/mbt/tools/fault_modeler/README.md

 # Fault Model Building Tools

-This module contains a set of functionalities to create a a Fault source model from a active fault database.
+This module contains a set of functionalities to create an OpenQuake source model from a active fault database in geojson format.

 ## Getting Started

-The fault model builder can be run as a Python module or from the command line.
+The fault model builder can be run as a Python module or directly from the command line.

 ### In Python